-All vocals and instruments heard in the songs are performed by Phillip himself.
+Often compared to Grammy-award winning artist Enya, Phillip's music embodies a new sound for a more complex music listening audience.
+Combining multi-layered vocals, rich instrumentation, and modern choral motifs, his music appeals to a wide variety of listeners, and has been heard the world over.
+All vocals and instruments heard in the songs are performed by Phillip.
 The use of a complex system of texturing prevents any dullness of sound, and enables multiple melodies to be produced simultaneously.
-Phillip mixes and produces his own work, and enjoys the amount of control he has over the final product of sound.
+Phillip arranges and produces his own work, and appreciates the amount of control he has over the final product of sound.

-After studying music and linguistics in the American capital of Washington, D.C.
-(Phillip speaks five languages), Phillip was fortunate to engage in several soundtrack projects in the capital area, as well as further afield in New York and Los Angeles.
+After studying music and linguistics in the American capital of Washington, D.C., where he learned to speak multiple languages and furthered his focus on composition studies, Phillip was fortunate to engage in several soundtrack projects in the capital area, as well as further afield in New York and Los Angeles.
 It was felt that his music lent itself easily to visual interpretation, and this initial soundtrack work eventually led to a demonstration album, "Call From the West" in 2004.
-He later completed a B.A. in Humanities and an M.A. in English Literature with a focus on Composition.
+He later completed a Bachelor's degree in Humanities and an Master's degree in English with a focus on Composition.

-The album, "Beauty for Ashes" was based on a line from the book of Isaiah in the Hebrew bible and speaks to birth, destruction, and rebirth through an agreement with the universe in order to have a chance to live a mortal life.
+Again, years of solitude and meticulous work produced the album, "Beauty for Ashes" which was based on a line from the book of Isaiah in the Hebrew bible and speaks to birth, destruction, and rebirth through an agreement with the universe in order to have a chance to live a mortal life.
 It was released in 2014.

-The new album, "Love: The Fifth Season" is a three CD box set that includes 30 new tracks ranging from pop/rock and dream pop to electronica and classical celtic.
-It is set for release on November 3, 2015, just two days before Phillip's birthday.
+Following this, the album, "Love: The Fifth Season" was a three CD box set that included 30 tracks of both new and remastered older works ranging from pop/rock and dream pop to electronica and traditional Celtic.
+It was released on November 3, 2015.